TESOL and Bilingual Education

 The Sixth Year Certificates (SYC) are designed for certified teachers with an MA in TESOL or bilingual education or an MA, professional development training, or some coursework in TESOL or bilingual education, and extensive experience working with language minority populations.

-- MA in Bilingual Education with Concentration in Leadership in English Acquisition Pedagogy
+- MA in Bilingual Education: Elementary or Secondary Concentration in Leadership in English Acquisition Pedagogy

 - Cross-Endorsement in Bilingual Education